elikovic/elikovic/README.md

 <!--
 👀 I’m interested in C but shhhh
 -->
-- I want to become better programmer
+- I want to be a better programmer
-- 🌱 want to become better at Java, Javascript and C
+- 🌱 Learning Java, Javascript and C